Best key finder in 2025: AirTag vs. Tile vs. SmartTag vs. Chipolo

 Reasons to avoid

 If you've got an iPhone, especially one of the more recent models, you'll want to try Apple's AirTag.
 This key tracker pairs with your iPhone over Bluetooth to help you track down lost items in the iPhone's built-in Find My app.
-If you've got an iPhone 11 or later, you can tap into the Precision Finding feature, which uses the U1 Ultra Wideband chip in newer Apple phones to provide more detailed directions on finding lost items.
-(The iPhone 15 models have a new U2 chip, but improvements there seem to mostly involve the Find My Friends feature.)
+If you've got any recent iPhone — anything since an iPhone 11 — you can tap into the Precision Finding feature, which uses the U1 Ultra Wideband chip in newer Apple phones to provide more detailed directions on finding lost items.
+(Since the iPhone 15, iPhones use a U2 chip, but improvements there seem to mostly involve the Find My Friends feature.)

 Precision Finding is impressive, but perhaps the best thing about Apple's AirTag is how easy it is to set up.
 Our AirTag paired easily with iPhone, and the Find My interface is a pleasure to use.
 (For more, check out our guide on what different AirTag chimes mean.)
-A new feature in iOS 17 lets you share AirTags with up to five other people in the Find My app.
+As of iOS 17, you can share AirTags with up to five other people in the Find My app.

 Read our full Apple AirTag review.